 Consumer’s Rights And Responsibilities

 Consumer rights are now an integral part of our lives like a consumerist way of life.
 They have been well documented and much talked about.
 We have all made use of them at some point in our daily lives.
 Market resources and influences are growing by the day and so is the awareness of one's consumer rights.
 These rights are well-defined and there are agencies like the government, consumer courts and voluntary organisations that work towards safeguarding them.
 While we all like to know about our rights and make full use of them, consumer responsibility is an area which is still not demarcated.
-In this chapter, I will give an overview of the 8 consumer rights, their implications and significance for a developing country like India, and also define the various aspects of consumer responsibility.
+In this chapter, I will give an overview of the 8 consumer rights, their implications and significance for a developing country like

 In the 20th century, the presence and influence of the market grew dramatically in consumer life.
 We began to purchase things from the market for a price.
 Soon, mass production and industrial production came into being, giving the consumer